vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/profile.md

 # Retrieving the Current User's Profile Information

-1. The current authenticated user's profile, which reflects any successful modifications, can be retrieved using:
+1. The current authenticated user's profile, which reflects any successful modifications, can be retrieved using the `ManagerFactory`:

     <pre>Profile profile = ManagerFactory.getInstance().getProfileManager().getCurrentProfile();</pre>

+	For those using RxJava, the RxManagerFactory is used to obtain the instance:

+	<pre>RxBasketsManager basketsManager = RxManagerFactory.getInstance().getBasketsManager();
+	Baskets baskets = basketsManager.getCurrentBaskets();</pre>

 2. Check whether the current profile is temporary using: